fernandorpm/mischiefer/README.md

 </div>
 ```

-This way you allow your cards to be evenly-spaced without writing any line of CSS!
+This way you allow your cards to be evenly spaced without writing any line of CSS!
 Pretty cool right?

 If you notice, all of the sizing/spacing properties are on the `flex-item`, that contains the `card`.
-But if you wanted the `card` to have a border, a padding inside the card, or a box-shadow, you could apply these directly into the `card` div (we'll show you in a second).
+But if you wanted the `card` to have a border, padding inside the card, or a box-shadow, you could apply these directly into the `card` div (we'll show you in a second).

-**Cards** also have it's own items: `card-title` and `card-content`, that adds padding automatically to the card and even creates a line separation!
+**Cards** also have their own items: `card-title` and `card-content`, which adds padding automatically to the card and even creates a line separation!

 Here, try it out: